schnapster/SqlSauce/README.md

 ## TODOs

-- test whether this can actually run connections to more than one database at a time
-- improve security of the ssh tunnels
+- improve security of the ssh tunnels (read up on the ssh protocol, etc)
 - explore java 9 modularization
-- add hibernate enhancer plugin to documentation
+- add hibernate enhancer plugin to documentation (? usage was hacky, maybe hold off on that one)
+- update docs with all the new stuff (LISTEN/NOTIFY, flyway, ds proxy, etc)

 ## Roadmap